Blog

 Key Features

-• In-house accounting and tax compliance services to help maintain your residence permit in good standing.
+• In-house accounting and tax compliance services to help maintain your residence permit in excellent standing.

-• Pre-application audits to ensure all required documents, from bank statements to a criminal record certificate, meet immigration authorities’ standards.
+• Pre-application audits ensure that all required documents, from bank statements to a criminal record certificate, meet immigration authorities’ standards.

-• Dedicated Portuguese embassy liaison for faster appointment scheduling and residence permit application follow-up.
+• Dedicated Portuguese embassy liaison to expedite appointment scheduling and follow-up on residence permit applications.

-• Transparent flat-fee pricing for the Portugal D2 Visa, ideal for foreign entrepreneurs launching an own business.
+• Transparent flat-fee pricing for the Portugal D2 Visa, ideal for foreign direct investment and entrepreneurs launching their own business.

-• Offices in Lisbon and Porto; services in English, Portuguese, Russian, Ukrainian.
+• Offices in Lisbon and Porto; services in English, Portuguese, Russian, and Ukrainian.

-Review Score & Recency: Limited recent independent reviews available on major platforms; reputation based primarily on website-stated services and industry presence.
+Review Score & Recency: Limited recent independent reviews are available on major platforms; reputation is based primarily on website-stated services and industry presence.

 oliveira lawyers